jeremiah-k/fetchtastic/README.md

 During setup, you have the option to add a cron job that runs Fetchtastic daily at 3 AM.

-To modify cron job, you can run:
+To modify the cron job, you can run:
 ```bash
 crontab -e
 ```